oxc-project/javascript-parser-in-rust/docs/lexer.md

 title: Lexer
 ---

-The lexer, also known as tokenizer or scanner, is responsible for transforming source text to tokens.
+The lexer, also known as tokenizer or scanner, is responsible for transforming source text into tokens.
 The tokens will later be consumed by the parser so we don't need to worry about whitespaces and comments from the original text.

 Let's start simple and transform a single `+` text into a token.